-Cooper, and her mom, McKenna, arrive at Phoenix Children's for the maintenance phase of cancer treatment.
+Cooper, and her mom, McKenna, arrive at Phoenix Children's.
 At this stage, there are no detectable cancerous cells in Cooper’s body.
 However, there’s a chance “hidden” cancerous cells may still be present.

 They sign in at the front desk and get a visitor’s pass.